JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-12-angular-mvc.md

       <div ng-controller="ChildController">...</div>
     </div>

 Though we express this as nested controllers, the actual nesting happens in scopes.
-The $scope passed to a nested controller prototypically inherits from its parent controller’s $scope.
-In this case, this means that the $scope passed to ChildController will have access to all the properties of the $scope passed to ParentController.
+The `$scope` passed to a nested controller prototypically inherits from its parent controller’s `$scope`.
+In this case, this means that the `$scope` passed to ChildController will have access to all the properties of the `$scope` passed to ParentController.

 You can think of scopes as a context that you use to make changes to your model observable.

 ## Services

 Services are singleton (single-instance) objects that carry out the tasks necessary to support your application’s functionality.
-Angular comes with many services like $location, for interacting with the browser’s location, $route, for switching views based on location (URL) changes, and $http, for communicating with servers.
+Angular comes with many services like `$location`, for interacting with the browser’s location, $route, for switching views based on location (URL) changes, and $http, for communicating with servers.

 With modules, and the dependency injection we get from them, we can write our controller much more simply, like this: